byjg/php-rest-reference-architecture/docs/unattended_setup.md

 ## Docker Warning in Unattended Mode

-If Docker is not installed, the warning will be displayed but the setup will continue automatically without waiting for user input.
+If Docker is not installed, the warning will be displayed, but the setup will continue automatically without waiting for user input.

 ## Example: CI/CD Pipeline